America’s Safest States Named in New Report

 0:00

-What do Vermont, New Hampshire, Maine, Massachusetts, and Utah have in common?
-They all share the distinction of being named the Top 5 Safest States in America, according to a new report by WalletHub.
+Vermont, New Hampshire, Maine, Massachusetts, and Utah are the five safest states in America, according to a new report by WalletHub.

-The personal finance firm compared 50 states using 52 key safety indicators grouped into categories including: personal and residential safety; financial safety; road safety; workplace safety; and emergency preparedness.
-The data set ranged from assaults per capita, to the total loss from natural disasters, to the unemployment rate.
+The personal finance firm compared 50 states using 52 key safety indicators grouped into five categories: personal and residential safety, financial safety, road safety, workplace safety, and emergency preparedness.
+The data set ranged from assaults per capita to the total loss from natural disasters.

-“The safest states in America protect their residents from harm in a multitude of different ways, from keeping crime rates low and maintaining safe roadways to having strong economies and job markets that prevent people from falling into dangerous financial situations,” said Chip Lupo, WalletHub analyst.
+“The safest states in America protect their residents from harm in a multitude of different ways, from keeping crime rates low and maintaining safe roadways to having strong economies and job markets that prevent people from falling into dangerous financial situations,” Chip Lupo, a WalletHub analyst, said.
 “They have high levels of occupational safety and disaster preparedness, too.”

-The three additional New England states listed among the Top 5 safest in the nation also share high marks in the personal and residential safety, financial safety, and road safety categories.
+The three additional New England states listed among the five safest in the nation also have high marks in the personal and residential safety, financial safety, and road safety categories.

-Rating number one in personal and residential safety, New Hampshire had the fewest mass shootings between June 2022 and June 2024.
+Rating No. 1 in personal and residential safety, New Hampshire had the fewest mass shootings between June 2022 and June 2024.
 It also had the second fewest murders and manslaughters per capita, as well as the fewest aggravated assaults per capita.
-More than 78 percent of New Hampshire residents feel they live in safe neighborhoods—representing the highest in the United States.
+More than 78 percent of New Hampshire residents said they feel they live in safe neighborhoods—the highest percentage in the United States.
 In terms of financial safety, the state enjoys a 2.9 percent unemployment rate, which is one of the lowest in the nation, along with the lowest poverty rate.

 Rated the third safest state, Maine’s unemployment dips below New Hampshire’s to 2.7 percent.
-The northern most U.S. state also offers low crime levels, including the second fewest aggravated assaults and third fewest thefts.
+The state also has low crime levels, including the second fewest aggravated assaults and third fewest thefts.
 Massachusetts also showed top ratings for personal and residential safety, as well as financial and road safety.

-Conversely, Louisiana, Mississippi, Texas, Arkansas, and Florida ranked in the bottom percentages for safe states.
+Louisiana, Mississippi, Texas, Arkansas, and Florida ranked at the bottom in terms of safety.

-“When choosing a place to live, one needs to avoid crime hot spots, which are micro-geographic areas where crime is most prominent,” said Chidike Okeem, associate professor, Department of Criminal Justice and Criminology, Western New England University, in Springfield, Massachusetts.
+“When choosing a place to live, one needs to avoid crime hot spots, which are micro-geographic areas where crime is most prominent,” Chidike Okeem, an associate professor of criminal justice and criminology at Western New England University, said.
 “Even though a city may have a reputation of being high crime, one does not need to steer clear of an entire city to remain safe.”

-James O’Keefe, associate professor of St. John’s University in New York, agrees that there are many other factors that can potentially make a location seem unsafe.
+James O’Keefe, associate professor of St. John’s University in New York, said that there are many other factors that can make a location seem unsafe.

 “For example, while Florida, Tennessee, and North Carolina have traditionally been very desirable locations to relocate and live in, the possibility of hurricanes, floods, landslides and other extreme weather conditions are now major factors,” he said.
 “Additionally, once a potential house or apartment is identified, I also recommend a conversation with a local police officer.
 No one knows the true character of a neighborhood better.”

-The state’s median sales price of a single-family home is $515,000—a bit higher than the nation median of $422,100.
-“Unfortunately, there are some first-time homebuyers who are being priced out and that’s a concern of ours, but there are also lots of new developments offering condos for entry level buyers,” Kirkham said.
+“Unfortunately, there are some first-time homebuyers who are being priced out and that’s a concern of ours, but there are also lots of new developments offering condos for entry-level buyers,” Kirkham said.

 Mary Prenon